stepan-antonyuk/Learn-more-about-sockets/README.md

 When you use an IP address other than 127.0.0.1 or ::1 in your applications, it’s probably bound to an Ethernet interface that’s connected to an external network.
 This is your gateway to other hosts outside of your “localhost” kingdom:

-Be careful out there.
-It’s a nasty, cruel world.
 Be sure to read the section Using Hostnames before venturing from the safe confines of “localhost.”
 There’s a security note that applies even if you’re not using hostnames and using IP addresses only.